-IIM Lucknow set a moderate to high difficulty level CAT 2023 question paper.
-Check here detailed explanation CAT 2023 question papers of all three slots.
+CAT 2023 question paper was set by IIM Lucknow, the exam convening institute for that year.
+Check here detailed explanation CAT 2023 papers of all three slots.
 Download CAT 2023 question paper PDFs for knowing the sectional weightage and difficulty level.

 CAT 2023 question paper was of moderate to high difficulty level.
 The pattern of last year's CAT paper was same as previous years with a few changes in topic-wise weightage.
 The difficulty level was slightly higher than previous years.
 The CAT 2023 had three sections – Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR) and Quantitative Ability (QA).
 Total number of questions were 66.

 The sectional breakup of CAT question paper 2023 was no different from previous years.
 While VARC had only MCQ, DILR and Quantitative Aptitude section had a few non-MCQs.
 Here we have shared the composition of CAT question paper slot 1, slot 2 and 3.
-Candidates preparing for CAT 2024 must go through last year CAT paper and solve it so to know and understand the question types and difficulty levels.
-CAT exam 2024 is scheduled to be held on November 24, 2024, so this is the right time to start practicing CAT previous year papers.
+Candidates preparing for CAT 2025 must go through previous years' CAT papers and solve them so as to know and understand the question types and difficulty levels.
+CAT exam 2025 is scheduled to be held on November 30, 2025, so do practice CAT previous year papers.

 CAT 2023 Question Paper: Sectional Composition